 Hour 1-2: Deepening

-• Emotional waves: Sadness, grief, or other emotions may surface.
+- Emotional waves: Sadness, grief, or other emotions may surface, especially ones you have consciously repressed in the past.
 Many clients cry during this phase—not from distress, but from release.
 It's like finally being able to let out emotions you've been holding for years.

-• Mild visuals: With eyes closed, you might see colors, patterns, or gentle imagery.
+- Mild visuals: With eyes closed, you might see colors, patterns, or gentle imagery.
 This is usually more like watching soft kaleidoscope patterns than seeing concrete "hallucinations."
 With eyes open (if you remove the eyeshades), things might look slightly different—colors more vivid, patterns more noticeable—but you won't see things that aren't there.
+We usually encourage clients to ignore the visuals and try not to be too distracted by them.

 During this phase, many clients are verbally processing with their facilitator—talking through memories, insights, or emotions as they arise.
 Others are completely silent, doing the work internally.
 Both are normal and effective.